Godefroid Kurth: Early life

+Academic career

 In 1873, Kurth became the first person to be awarded the "special doctorate in historical sciences", for a dissertation on Cato the Elder.
 The same year, he became chair of Medieval History and Belgian History at the University of Liège.
 One of his students, Henri Pirenne, became a noted historian.
 Léon-Ernest Halkin considered them the founders of the scientific method of history in Belgium.
 Kurth modeled his pedagogy on that instituted by the German historian Leopold von Ranke at the University of Berlin.
 On 7 May 1894 he was elected a member of the Royal Academy of Science, Letters and Fine Arts of Belgium.
 He was a member of the committee that organized the Exposition de l'art ancien au Pays de Liège for the 1905 International exposition in Liège.

 In 1906, Kurth was promoted to emeritus status and left the university to take up the position of director of the Belgian Historical Institute in Rome.
 In 1908, a Festschrift was published in his honor, Mélanges Godefriod Kurth (Université de Liège, 1908).
 Halkin said of him, "Godefroid Kurth [was] the last of the romantic historians and the first of the 'technical' historians in Belgium."

-- Political and social thought
+Political and social thought

 In Liège, Kurth encountered difficulties because of his strongly held Catholic views, which were considered ultramontane by his contemporaries.
 He was an active member of the Society of Saint Vincent de Paul.
 In 1873, he was elected president of the Cercle catholique de l'Est, one of the predecessor bodies to the Catholic Party, which Kurth played a role in founding.
 He was also a pioneer of Christian democracy, helping organize the Social Congresses held in Liège in 1886, 1887, and 1890 that gave shape to Catholic social teaching.
 His study of the medieval guild system brought an increased appreciation for the principles of charity, brotherhood, and justice.
 Published in 1886, Les Origines de la civilisation moderne brought him an international reputation but was controversial in drawing a direct connection between the "civilizing principle" of Christianity and the development of modern civilization.